Nyusha: Television

+In 2007, she won the STS Lights Up a Superstar television contest, performing Bianka's song "There Were Dances", Maxim Fadeev's song "Dancing On Glass", a cover version of the Ranetki Girls group song "I Loved You", "London Bridge" by Fergie, "Lullaby" by Polina Gagarina and "Hurt" by Christina Aguilera.

+Since April 21, 2012 Nyusha has become a regular television host of TopHit chart on the Muz-TV channel.

-She appeared in the fourth season of ice show contest Ice Age.
+She appeared in the fourth season of ice show contest Ice Age with competitive ice dancer Maxim Shabalin.
+As part of one of their performances, she presented the single "Only", released in 2014.

+In February 2017, she joined as a coach of the fourth season of The Voice Kids.
+Her team took the third place in the final.

+In November 2017, Nyusha became the jury of the vocal show Success on the STS with Philip Kirkorov and Slava KPSS.

+In 2025, together with her sister Maria Shurochkina, she became the winner of the second season of the TNT reality competition Treasures of the Emperor, the Russian adaptation of The Amazing Race.

 Personal life

 In 2017, she married Igor Sivov in the Maldives and became stepmother to his two children from a previous marriage.
 The couple have a daughter born in 2018.
 Her name is Simba (Seraphima).
 In July 2021 Nyusha announced a second pregnancy.

 Their son Saffron was born December 14, 2021.
 In March 2022, Nyusha's family left for the UAE (Dubai).

-In 2024, she divorced with her husband Igor Sivov.
+In 2024, she divorced with her husband.